jaskarankaurr/jaskarankaurr/README.md

 - 👋 Hi, I’m @jaskarankaurr
 - 👀 I’m interested in coding
+- 🕊️ few knowledge about c programming and  Java language
-- 🌱 I’m currently learning python advanced
+- 🌱 I’m currently learning python
 - 💞️ I’m looking forward to learn coding in broader aspects
 - 📫 you may text me on LinkedIn